-The Ultimate Feng Shui Master Algorithm = Intention + Relationship + Ritual.
+The Ultimate Feng Shui Master Algorithm.
+Feng Shui = Intention + Relationship + Ritual.
 Top Feng Shui ‘Recipe’ for Success and Solving Problems.

 Theories how feng shui works

-There are many theories about how feng shui works and I have a least a half a dozen.
-My favourite, because it’s so simple and it covers all the aspects of feng shui boils down to this: feng shui = intention + relationship + ritual.
-If you’re a beginner feng shui enthusiasts this will give you a good initial understanding of how feng shui works.
+There are many theories about how feng shui works and I have at least half a dozen.
+My favourite, because it’s so simple and it covers all aspects of feng shui, boils down to this: feng shui = intention + relationship + ritual.
+If you’re a beginner feng shui enthusiast this will give you a good initial understanding of how feng shui works.

-Other classical feng shui theories of how feng shui works include qi/chi, yin and yang, five elements, bagua, compass approaches, form schools, time aspects and so on but by the logic of chunking up or generalisation, they all fall into the category of intention, relationship and ritual which to me is the ultimate master algorithm.
+Other classical feng shui theories of how feng shui works include qi/chi, yin and yang, five elements, bagua, compass approaches, form schools, time aspects and so on, but, by the logic of chunking up or generalisation, they all fall into the category of intention, relationship and ritual, which to me is the ultimate master algorithm.
 Let me be very clear, I’m not against any type of feng shui.
-My goal as a feng shui researcher and environmental psychologist is to gather all piece of the feng shui puzzle, understand where and how they fit from multi-disciplinary perspectives as well as be very mindful that none of the blind men can see the whole elephant and not to throw the baby out with the bathwater.
+My goal as a feng shui researcher and environmental psychologist is to gather all pieces of the feng shui puzzle, understand where and how they fit from multi-disciplinary perspectives, as well as being very mindful that none of the blind men can see the whole elephant and not throwing the baby out with the bathwater.